alaingilbert/pyogame/README.md

 ### test
 <pre>
-This is a command that will try to run all functions with parameters.
-I suggest creating your own testing model. empire.test()
+This is a command that will try to run all functions with parameters. empire.test()                       returns bool

+If this lib is running for long time it is recommended to test it during run time.
+If it fails you can set up a telegram message.
+A test creates alot of traffic

+if not empire.test():
+    raise RuntimeWarning("Pyogame test failed, there are functions that dont work anymore.
+Be Careful")
+    # warn the User
 </pre>

 ### get attacked